Nature on the St James Way

 One attraction after another

-All along the Way you will find nature reserves, amazing landscapes and areas of exceptional ecological value, such as the peaks of the Pyrenees and the fertile valleys of the Ebro river in Navarre and Aragón; the vineyards in La Rioja; or the cliffs, beaches and rivers along the coast of the Basque Country and Cantabria, to mention just a few.
-The landscapes of Asturias feature pastures and mountain passes, while in Castile-León you will find wide plains and spaces such as the Sierra de la Demanda or Las Médulas, a World Heritage site.
+All along the Way you will find nature reserves, amazing landscapes and areas of exceptional ecological value, such as the peaks of the Pyrenees and the fertile valleys of the Ebro River in Navarre and Aragon; the vineyards in La Rioja; or the cliffs, beaches and rivers along the coast of the Basque Country and Cantabria, to mention just a few.
+The landscapes of Asturias feature pastures and mountain passes, while in Castile-León you'll find wide plains and spaces such as the Sierra de la Demanda mountain range, or, if you make a little detour (29 kilometres from Ponferrada), Las Médulas, a World Heritage Site.